operatecrypto/BizFirstAiJsonFormatter/README.md

 # BizFirstAiJsonFormatter

-A JSon formatter tool that can be integrated into an AI chat window
+A JSON formatter tool that can be integrated into an AI chat window